raesene/container_sec_workstation/README.md

 - cli_container_sec_workstation.yml - This has only command line tools installed
 - gui_container_sec_workstation.yml - This adds tools that have a GUI but relies on a remote X server being available
 - desktop_container_sec_workstation.yml - This installs XFCE4 and xrdp so you can get a remote full desktop.
+- wsl_container_sec_workstation.yml - This is designed for installation inside a WSL environment that already has Docker installed (via Docker for Windows) and is running as root
+- docker_container_sec_workstation.yml - This is designed for creating Docker images for container security testing

 Rough draft at the moment, still quite a bit of work to do.